|Position:||Senior Associate AD/ Chief of Staff for Football|

-Emerick, in his second year at Washington State, has taken on additional responsibilities since joining the Cougar staff and was recently promoted to Senior Associate Director of Athletics/Chief of Staff for football.
+Emerick, beginning his fourth year at Washington State, has taken on additional responsibilities since joining the Cougar staff and was recently promoted to Senior Associate Director of Athletics/Chief of Staff for football.

 Emerick is no stranger to the Pac-12 Conference, having spent the 2010-11 seasons at the University of Arizona, where he oversaw Arizona’s recruiting efforts as assistant director of operations and director of on-campus recruiting.
 In 2010 the Wildcats reached the Alamo Bowl against Oklahoma State.

 Emerick joined the Arizona football staff in February 2010 after six years working with Leach as a member of the Texas Tech Red Raider staff.
 During his final two years in Lubbock he was chief of staff and assistant athletics director.
 There he oversaw the entire recruiting process for the football program and assisted in the organization and execution of football camps.

 Additionally, Emerick served as the liaison between the football program and the Texas Tech overall department, specifically in academics, compliance, media relations and marketing areas.

 Emerick began his Texas Tech stint in 2004 as he served as unit coordinator during his first season and Director of Player Personnel his next three seasons, before assuming the chief of staff position.